WAT TAKRAI

 spire (chatra) and the throne (harmika) is a kind of niche with stucco Buddha images,

-indicative for the use of the Sukothai style in the reign of King Borommaracha II (r.
+indicative of the use of the Sukhothai style in the reign of King Borommaracha II (r.

 1424-1448) and Borommatrailokanat (r.
 1448-1463).

-positioned north and south of the principal chedi.
-There are also two square ablution
+octagonal base positioned north and south of the principal chedi.
+There are also two

-ponds made of brick in a north-south alignment, typical for this monastery.
+square ablution ponds made of brick in a north-south alignment, typical for this

-The monastic complex is surrounded by an outer wall (Th: Kampheang Kaew or crystal
+The monastic complex is surrounded by an outer wall (Th: Kampheang Kaeo or crystal

 wall), delimitating the monastic area.
 The wall measures 58 meters by 35 meters and had

-two gates, one at the east and one at the south.
+two gates, one at the east and one in the south.

 The temple former grounds were very extensive, stretching down to Khlong Sra Bua,